-We’ve all been there: you need experience to get the job, but need a job to get the experience.
+We've all been there: you need experience to get the job but need a job to get the experience.
 Maybe you are looking for an internship or you want to prep your CV for your future entry-level jobs.
-In any case, experience is a hot word in the employment sphere.
-But, you may not think you have any of that spicy stuff they call experience.
-Here’s how to write a CV with no previous work experience:
+In any case, experience is a buzz word in the employment sphere.
+Though you may not think you have any of that stuff they call experience, here's how to write a CV with no previous work experience:

 Work experience: what is it?

 Looking for a job or an internship as a student can be very difficult and very time-consuming, especially when they ask for work experience.

 So, what is experience and what do employers mean when they are looking for it?

 Experience usually refers to skills and knowledge that you gain from directly observing or taking part in something, in this case a previous job or event that allowed you to gain such skill and knowledge.

 But how can you, as a student, write a CV with no work experience to date?